The Application Process

 Prayerfully consider your family’s needs for education and whether those needs would best be met by Foundation Preparatory Academy.

 Complete Application Form:

 If, after reviewing the school material and praying about your decision you are still interested in the Academy, then please complete & submit an Application Form.
-The application is submitted electronically.
+The application is submitted electronically and the link can be found in the application packet.
 The supplemental document should be mailed to the school, all together, at one time.
-Supplemental documents include: three reference letters (one letter each supporting spiritual, academic and personal character), current immunization records, transcripts, and any formal testing results.
+Supplemental documents include three reference letters (one letter each supporting spiritual, academic and personal character), current immunization records, transcripts, and any formal testing results.
 Note that the date when you formally apply for admission will be used in determining course registration priorities over other new students.
 There is a $150 application fee required at this time ($100 for the second child, and $50 for all subsequent children).
 This fee covers the admissions process and is non-refundable.

 Placement Testing and Evaluation: